TITLE: Blood Ties(1/2)

 Scully descended the stairs, leaving Skinner in the guest room where he was changing clothes.
 She'd already switched from her black suit to faded jeans and an old Georgetown sweatshirt, anticipating the messy job that lay ahead.
 She was certain that she'd find Mulder in the back portion of the house, which contained a roomy kitchen and a small family room complete with fireplace.
 She walked down the long hallway and through the door, already speaking to him as she went.

 "Better get out of that suit, Mulder.
-Armani isn't exactly the proper attire for cleaning out a basement..."
+Armani doesn't wear well when cleaning out a basement..."

 She trailed off when she realized that both rooms were empty.
 In fact, it didn't appear that anyone had entered this part of the house since before Teena Mulder's death.
 A half-consumed mug of tea lay next to a folded newspaper bearing Tuesday's date.
-The sink was filled with cold, congealed water and several dishes still resided in the drainer.
-Her heart constricted at the small, handwritten note on the refrigerator.
+The sink was filled with cold, congealed dishwater and several dishes still resided in the drainer, waiting patiently to be put away.
+But her heart constricted at the small, handwritten note on the refrigerator.

 *Pick up dry cleaning on Thursday*